 Even small amounts of ammonia and these other substances can be extremely harmful to fish and usually lethal if left unchecked.

-The simple solution here is to upgrade your filter or just clean out your old one, replace the media (here are some good media options), and ensure that it can handle the proper amount of water for your aquarium.
+The simple solution here is to upgrade your filter or just clean out your old one, replace the media, and ensure that it can handle the proper amount of water for your aquarium.

 3. Bad Water Temperature

 The next reason why you might see your betta fish gasping at the surface is due to the water is either too hot or too cold for it to live comfortably.

 Now, this is usually more the case with water that is too warm, but it can also happen when the water is too cold.
 Just for reference, the ideal water temperature for the angelfish is between 23 and 29 degrees Celsius, or between 74 and 84 degrees Fahrenheit.

 Too Hot or Cold